コレクション展

 収集にあたって児島が重きを置いたのは、何よりもまず、作家本人を訪ねることでした。当時なお健在であった大家クロード・モネ(1840-1926)をはじめ、多くの画家のアトリエに自ら足を運び、作品の選択と購入にあたります。それと同時に、美術館や展覧会、画廊をまわり優れた作品を見出すのです。

 The museum’s collection traces its origin to a letter written in 1912 by the painter Kojima Torajiro (1881–1929), who was studying in Europe, in which he expressed to his patron Ohara Magosaburo (1880–1943) the desire to “bring back authentic Western art for the sake of the Japanese art world.”
-To begin with, Kojima sought permission to purchase the painting Hair by Edmond-François Aman-Jean (1858–1936), with it began the collection destined to grace the yet-to-be-established museum.

 In other words, the Ohara-Kojima Collection was always intended to be shared with the public and the two men behind it set out to gather a wide range of outstanding artworks rather than indulge their personal tastes.
 The main collecting activities were undertaken, primarily in two phases between 1919 and 1923, soon after the First World War.
 Kojima made it a rule, as far as possible, to meet the artists whose work he was buying in person.
 He visited many studios, including that of Claude Monet (1840–1926)—the master painter was still very active—to select and purchase works.
 He also researched in museums, attended exhibitions, and toured galleries to identify outstanding artworks.